duncanleung/twitter-sentiment/README.md

 - Run `npm install` to install dependencies
 - Run `node server/app-server.js` to start!
 - FYI: `npm start` will run webpack and bundle any changes you may make
+- `ctrl-c` to stop your server!
+You will burn through your Datum Sentiment 1000/day request limit fast!